freeCodeCamp/guide/src/pages/clojure/conditionals/index.md

 ## If

 `if` allows you to execute code based on whether a boolean is `true` or `false`. `if` in Clojure looks quite weird, not because it uses prefix notation, but because there is no else keyword.
 If the condition is true, it evaluates the first expression.
-If it's false, it executes the second.
+If it's false, it executes the second:

     (if (= (+ 2 2) 4)
       (println "Maths works!") ; this gets evaluated if 2 + 2 = 4